jborgers/sonar-pmd/README.md

 (*1) Note: Plugin version 3.4.x runs in SonarQube 8.9, however, Java 17+ is only fully supported in SonarQube 9.3+.
 (*2) Note: Supports all tested Java 21 features; on parsing errors, warns instead of breaks.
 (*3) Note: Does not support Java 20-preview nor Java 21.
-(*4) Note: 4.0.2 and 4.0.3 should be compatible with SonarQube 25.6+, but were not fully tested and migrated.
-Also not sure what is the min SonarQube version (yet).
+(*4) Note: 4.0.3 compatible with SonarQube 25.6+, full upgrade to 25.6 dependencies in upcoming 4.1.0.

 A majority of the PMD rules have been rewritten in the Sonar Java plugin.
 Rewritten rules are marked "Deprecated" in the PMD plugin.